anothervillain/check/README.md

 ## Secondary functions

-These are supporting functions to the main script that are mostly used for troubleshooting SSL, one using ```openssl``` and the other using ```curl```.
-The one that uses curl sanitizes a lot of the output, so it gives you the option to retry the connection without any alterations to the output.
-Lastly the ```digx``` function looks up the primary A records PTR record, fast and dirty reverse DNS lookup.
+These are supporting functions to the main script (no flag support)
 <pre lang="bash">checkcert</pre>

 Add-on function that retrieves and displays TLS certificate details for the specified domain using curl.
 If the initial attempt fails, it retries without alterations to the output formatting and color-codes (asks the user to retry [Y/n])